harleyjwilson/harleyjwilson.github.io/src/content/blog/markdown-cheatsheet.md

 ---
-title: 'Markdown Cheatsheet'
+title: "Markdown Cheatsheet"
 pubDate: 1970-01-01
 draft: true
 tags:
-- 'markdown'
+  - "markdown"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.